javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 Please note that the nested event `menu-open` is caught on the `document`.
 The propagation and handling of the nested event is finished before the processing gets back to the outer code (`onclick`).

 That's not only about `dispatchEvent`, there are other cases.
-If an event handler calls methods that trigger to other events -- they are too processed synchronously, in a nested fashion.
+If an event handler calls methods that trigger other events -- they too are processed synchronously, in a nested fashion.

 Let's say we don't like it.
 We'd want `onclick` to be fully processed first, independently from `menu-open` or any other nested events.